MeteoSwiss/opendata-ground-based-measurements/README.md

 ### General information
 All MeteoSwiss surface stations have a name and an identfier consisting of three letters (e.g. `BER` for [Bern / Zollikofen](https://www.meteoswiss.admin.ch/services-and-publications/applications/measurement-values-and-measuring-networks.html#param=messnetz-automatisch&lang=en&station=BER&chart=hour) or `LUG` for [Lugano](https://www.meteoswiss.admin.ch/services-and-publications/applications/measurement-values-and-measuring-networks.html#param=messnetz-automatisch&lang=en&station=LUG&chart=hour)).
 Data files use this station identifier in the file name throughout all directories.
 A list of all station identfiers with station names, coordinates, height etc. can be found in the according 'station metadata' section.

 ---

 ## 1. Automatic weather stations
 Around 160 stations of the [automatic measurement network](https://www.meteoswiss.admin.ch/weather/measurement-systems/land-based-stations/automatic-measurement-network.html) SwissMetNet comprise a complete measurement programme.
 They deliver wind, radiation, pressure, humidity, precipitation, sunshine and temperature every ten minutes.

 The network is supplemented by around 100 [automatic precipitation stations](https://github.com/MeteoSwiss/opendata-ground-based-measurements/blob/main/README.md#2-automatic-precipitation-stations).
 Together, these stations form the basis for the creation of reliable local weather forecasts as well as severe weather and flood warnings.
-Additionally MeteoSwiss operates three [tower stations](https://github.com/MeteoSwiss/opendata-ground-based-measurements/blob/main/README.md#3-automatic-boundary-layer-stations) at 150m to 230m above ground for boundry layer measurements.
+Additionally MeteoSwiss operates three [automatic tower stations](https://github.com/MeteoSwiss/opendata-ground-based-measurements/blob/main/README.md#3-automatic-tower-stations) at 150m to 230m above ground for boundary layer measurements.

 > [!NOTE]
 > If you require hourly, daily, monthly or annual values, we strongly recommend that you download the corresponding aggregated [data granularity](https://github.com/MeteoSwiss/ogd-general/tree/main#data-granularity).
 Various [update frequencies](https://github.com/MeteoSwiss/ogd-general/tree/main#data-structure-and-update-cycle) (every 10 minutes to once a year) are available.